-- Make sure the holes in the crown board are not too tight – if the bee escapes are nipped from the sides the metal strips can close up and prevent passage of bees or the plastic housing can buckle allowing the bees to make their way back up;
+- Make sure the holes in the crown board are not too tight – the escapes should fit snugly.
+If they are tight and pinched from the sides, the metal strips can close up and prevent passage of bees or the plastic housing can buckle allowing the bees to make their way back up;

 - The top-plate slides off a Porter bee escape (see photo above) so you can set the springs inside or clean it.
 Set the metal springs so the space between them is about 3-4mm – use yer loaf here – it needs to be wide enough to allow a bee to push through but narrow enough prevent it from returning.

 - Most crown boards are equipped with two openings for bee escapes/feeders – one in the centre and one offset.
 DO NOT place the board so one escape is over the centre frame and the other one is over an outer frame like this:

 Because the smell of the brood nest will only be wafting strongly through one hole.

 It works better if you place the board so the escapes are perpendicular to the brood frames and both are lined up over the centre frames – thus:

 This way the bees will be drawn, like Bisto kids, through both escapes by the smell of the brood nest below;

 - Be prepared to wait for at least 24 hours.
-Ideally, if you were to put them in in the morning they should be clear by the afternoon of the following day.
+Ideally, if you were to put them in before lunch they should be clear by the afternoon of the following day.

 Reasons for Failure

 - Drones in the supers.
 These fat boys will either get stuck in the escapes like Winnie-the-Pooh in the rabbit hole and bung up the works or will simply gang together and refuse to even try.
 Drones will bung up any and all alternative clearer boards I know of.